openstack/project-team-guide/doc/source/open-source.rst

 modules will work and the compatibility of the licenses involved.
-Please read the `licensing requirements`_, and if there are any remaining doubts or concerns, it is recommended to contact the Technical Committee (using the openstack-dev mailing-list with the [tc] prefix, or on the #openstack-tc IRC channel) to discuss with the Technical Committee how to proceed.
+Please read the `licensing requirements`_, and if there are any remaining doubts or concerns, it is recommended to contact the Technical Committee (using the openstack-discuss mailing-list with the [tc] prefix, or on the #openstack-tc IRC channel) to discuss with the Technical Committee how to proceed.
 In general, err on the side of caution here.

 With regards to dependencies, any third-party libraries or modules need to be vetted in the `global requirements`_.
 This ensures the added requirement of